o1ujok3/musical-octo-adventure/OWNREADME.md

 cd musical-octo-adventure

 ###Deployment
-This project has been deployed using Github Pages.
+This project has been deployed using Github Pages visit at https://o1ujok3.github.io/musical-octo-adventure/